 The attorneys of Kisling, Nestico & Redick understand the nuances of proving a personal injury claim and have a history of success in obtaining fair compensation for their clients.
 Call KNR today at 1-800-HURT-NOW.

 When you file a claim with an insurance company or bring a lawsuit in court based on personal injuries suffered in a trucking accident, you are stating that the other party acted negligently, which led to your injuries.
 Due to these factors, you deserve compensation for your injuries, including your medical expenses, lost wages, and pain and suffering.

 Before you seek to prove that another party is to blame for your injuries, you should understand the four basic elements of all negligence claims:

 After a truck collision, the first element is often relatively simple to prove.

 For example, if you believe the truck driver was negligent, you can begin to establish a negligence claim because the trucker had a duty toward others on the road to drive safely and obey the law.
-It is the second element, the breach of duty, which is generally the hardest element to prove.
+The second element, the breach of duty, is generally the hardest element to prove.
 This is the element in which you must show an insurance company or court that the other party did something wrong and should be held responsible for the consequences of its actions.